ElChupar/ShareworksAssessment/index.md

   * Can you provide a visualization showcasing the different conditions experienced by different parts of the province?
 * The bonus question was answered at the bottom of my R code.
 My R code, PowerBI dashboard, and my populate Access Database will all be available to download.

+## Important Note
+Question three asks me to identify areas which have bad conditions.
+Because I did not believe there is a "bad" condition type, the question is very subjective.
+I chose to include everything except "Bare wheel paths", "Bare Dry", and "No Report" in my definition of bad conditions.
+My rationale for this was based on The Alberta 511 website (https://511.alberta.ca/about/tutorial).

 ## Libraries